Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Results

 Interestingly, the ${\mathbf{q}}$ positions where pronounced energy renormalization occurs provide unique insights into the three-magnon process of the tetrahedral triple-${\mathbf{Q}}$ ordering.
-These ${\mathbf{q}}$ positions, $\mathbf{q}_{\alpha,\beta,\gamma}$ in Figs. \ref{dispersion}(c) and \ref{2mag}(c)--(d), lie on the hexagon that connects the six M points of a Brillouin zone [denoted as $\{\mathbf{q}_{h}\}$ in Fig. \ref{2mag}(e)].
+These ${\mathbf{q}}$ positions, $\mathbf{q}_{\alpha,\beta,\gamma}$ in Figs. \ref{dispersion}(c) and \ref{2mag}(c)--(d), lie on the hexagon that connects the six M points of a Brillouin zone [denoted as $\{\mathbf{q}_{h}\}$ in Fig.~\ref{2mag}(e)].
 The intuition behind why this specific ${\mathbf{q}}$-path might be significant for the three-magnon process of the triple-$\mathbf{Q}$ phase relates to its stabilization mechanism, which involves Fermi surface nesting (or quasi-nesting).
-The M--ordering wave vectors extensively connect different positions on $\{\mathbf{q}_{h}\}$, thereby acting as nesting wave vectors when $\{\mathbf{q}_{h}\}$ corresponds to the Fermi surface and thus stabilizing the tetrahedral triple-${\mathbf{Q}}$ ordering \cite{Batista_3q_08, Batista_2016_review}.
+The $M$--ordering wave vectors extensively connect different positions on $\{\mathbf{q}_{h}\}$, thereby acting as nesting wave vectors when $\{\mathbf{q}_{h}\}$ corresponds to the Fermi surface and thus stabilizing the tetrahedral triple-${\mathbf{Q}}$ ordering~\cite{Batista_3q_08, Batista_2016_review}.
 An analogous scattering process can occur for magnons: a magnon with $\mathbf{q}_{1}\in\{\mathbf{q}_{h}\}$ can decay into two magnons with $\mathbf{q}_{2}=\mathbf{Q}_{\nu}$ and $\mathbf{q}_{3}\in\{\mathbf{q}_{h}\}$, where $\mathbf{q}_{3}$ is equivalent to $\mathbf{q}_{1}$.
-An example of such a process is illustrated in Fig. \ref{2mag}(e)--(f).
-Importantly, the kinematic conditions for these three-magnon processes can always be satisfied since Goldstone modes arising from Eq. \ref{Hamiltonian} has zero energy at $\mathbf{q}=\mathbf{Q}_{\nu}$.
-This implies observing the pronounced magnon-magnon interaction effects specifically at $\mathbf{q}\in\{\mathbf{q}_{h}\}$ is feasible.
-Indeed, a signal from the renormalized magnon mode is observed consistently across all positions on $\{\mathbf{q}_{h}\}$ [Fig. \ref{2mag}(g)].
+An example of such a process is illustrated in Fig.~\ref{2mag}(e)--(f).
+Importantly, the kinematic conditions for these three-magnon processes can always be satisfied since Goldstone modes arising from Eq. \ref{Hamiltonian} have zero energy at $\mathbf{q}=\mathbf{Q}_{\nu}$.
+This implies that observing the pronounced effects of the magnon-magnon interaction specifically at $\mathbf{q}\in\{\mathbf{q}_{h}\}$ is feasible.
+In fact, a signal from the renormalized magnon mode is observed consistently at all positions on $\{\mathbf{q}_{h}\}$ [Fig.~\ref{2mag}(g)].